How to choose the Colombian cities you want to visit?

 One of the most beautiful aspects of the city is that it is located on a lengthy plateau surrounded by magnificent mountains in the east.
 On top of two of these mountains, you will find two of the city’s landmarks.

-The first mountain showcases the church of Nuestro Señor de Monserrate, a place you can visit on foot (3 kilometers of steeps steps) or by cable car.
+The first mountain showcases the church of Nuestro Señor de Monserrate, a place you can visit on foot (3 kilometers of steep steps) or by cable car.
 On the mountain, you have great views of the city and find several fine restaurants.

 The second most important mountain is Guadalupe, which features a 15-meter-tall statue of the Virgin of the Immaculate Conception.
 Monserrate and Guadalupe are 3,152 and 3,300 masl tall, respectively.